ThommiTechnik2/obs-studio-operated-from-grass-valley-kayak-korona-panel/README.md

 ## Dead ends

-- Multimeter-mapping the key matrix directly on the CPLD board — likely unnecessary now that comms are known to run over Ethernet/IP
 - GV "Switcher Products — Protocols Manual" (covers Kalypso/Zodiak/Kayenne) does **not** document the DD-1/CP3800's internal panel bus — only external RS-422/RS-485 protocols
 - RS-232 (COM1) is GPI trigger output only, not usable for key-press data
 - The official *Kayak DD-1 Planning and Installation Manual* is not publicly downloadable (403 Forbidden on grassvalley.com)